CrumScrum

 Ben Westley crumhorn, cornamuse

-The crumhorn and related cornamuse are renaissance double-reed instruments.
-Popular in Germany and the Netherlands from the 1550s, they produce a distinctive buzzing sound and work best in a consort of 4-8, resonating very effectively together.
-Rhythmic dance music and sonorous vocal pieces form the main repertoire.
-CrumScrum explores this heritage with vigour, but also pushes the musical possibilities of these old instruments further through new commissions.
+Popular in Germany and the Netherlands from the 1550s, the eccentric J-shaped crumhorn (and related cornamuse) are renaissance double-reed, windcap instruments.
+Their distinctive sonorous buzz works best in a consort of 4-8 players.
+Rhythmic dance music and vocal pieces form the main repertoire.
+CrumScrum demonstrate the history, personality and challenge of the crumhorn with vigour, whilst stretching the musical possibilities of these ancient instruments through new commissions.

 Gloria ad modum tubae – Guillaume Dufay (c1397-1474)